top of page

 People sitting around a table analyzing documents.

-You can take it further in your organizations by asking for people’s pronouns and preferred name on forms, removing gendered language from your policies and procedures, and looking critically at the demographics of who you serve.
+You can take it further in your organizations by asking for people’s pronouns and name they want to be called on forms, removing gendered language from your policies and procedures, and looking critically at the demographics of who you serve.
 If there’s an under representation of LGBTQIA+ folks, that could mean your organization doesn’t feel safe or welcoming to that community.

 We’ve said it before in this blog and we’ll say it again: systemic issues require systemic solutions.
 Individuals can have a trauma-informed approach, but there are limits to what they can achieve until organizations commit to addressing cultural, historical, and gender issues.
 Improving equity and access within our institutions means taking a deep look at our policies and practices, both official and ad-hoc.